Before we get started, what do we mean by "content standards"?

 Aside from consistency, another big important reason to establish standards is clarity.
 When it comes to your content, the first thing people see is what you've called it.
 If it's not clear what it is, then it's not helpful, and that defeats the entire purpose of your documentation effort.

-We recommend establishing clear naming conventions for Subjects, Topics, Steps, and Collections.
+We recommend establishing clear naming conventions for subjects, topics, steps, and groups.
 Spell them out very specifically.
-Here's an example of our format for Subjects appearing on the Policies page:
+Here's an example of our format for subjects appearing on the Policies page:

 Putting this simple standard in place will have a great impact on your team members' ability to quickly find what they are looking for in Trainual.